Do you struggle to get stuff done? Or maybe you great at starting a new task only to find your mind wandering half-way through?

 This provides a good source of Choline a substance mentioned above that’s critical for production of neurotransmitters in the brain, which is responsible for memory and learning.

 Alpha GPC is 40% choline by weight and so to get the recommended dosages of choline you will need at least 600-1,000mg.
 So the question is which is the best source of choline, Alpha GPC, or choline?

 A number of nootropics use Alpha-GPC as their source of choline.

-Huperzine A is a common nootropic ingredient found in Chinese club moss Huperzia serrata.
-Along with being fantastic for aiding memory by supporting neural mechanisms, Huperzine A improves Acetylcholine signalling, which is an important neurotransmitter that also regulates other nerve cells.
+Huperzine A is a common nootropic ingredient found in Chinese club moss Huperzia Serrata.
+Along with being fantastic for aiding memory by supporting neural mechanisms, Huperzine A improves Acetylcholine signaling, which is an important neurotransmitter that also regulates other nerve cells.